ejulio/spider-feeder/README.md

 `SPIDERFEEDER_INPUT_FORMAT` sets the file format (`txt`, `csv`, `json`).
 DEFAULT = `None`.
 This setting is preferred over the file extension in `SPIDERFEEDER_INPUT_URI`.
-So, if `SPIDERFEEDER_INPUT_FORMAT` is set, this is the one to be used, otherwise it will fallback to the file extension in `SPIDERFEEDER_INPUT_URI`.
+So, if `SPIDERFEEDER_INPUT_FORMAT` is set, this is the one to be used, otherwise it will fall back to the file extension in `SPIDERFEEDER_INPUT_URI`.

 `SPIDERFEEDER_INPUT_FIELD` sets the url field when parsing `json` or `csv` files.